slowernews/slowernews/README.md

 ### How do you curate articles?

 I cherry-pick articles that dissect trends or unveil lesser known trends and interesting edge cases, and are relevant, at least, for some months.
-It's certainly affected by my biases (I'm aware of these<sup id="refnote1"> [1](#footnote1)</sup>) and most articles on main page were on Hacker News.
+It's certainly affected by my biases (I'm aware of these[^1]) and most articles on main page were on Hacker News.
 The articles' listing order is not random.

 ### How often is Slower News updated?

 Only when relevant.
-New articles are easy to spot<sup id="refnote2"> [2](#footnote2)</sup>, visit every month and «you're good to go».
-There is a [newsletter](https://slowernews.substack.com/welcome) and [RSS](https://www.slowernews.com/rss.xml) also.
+New articles are easy to spot[^2] but there is a [newsletter](https://slowernews.substack.com/welcome) and [RSS](https://www.slowernews.com/rss.xml) also.

 ### Can I contribute?